-- 1. Have the primary caregiver acting in loco parentis complete the Background Check Authorization form (DSHS 09-653).
+- 1. Have the primary caregiver acting in loco parentis complete the Background Authorization form (DSHS 09-653).
 Workers access this form through Barcode CBI Application. - 2.
 When a caregiver reports a conviction or being charged with a crime and does not indicate a degree, the DSHS Background Check Central Unit (BCCU) will assume the highest degree.
 This may affect the background check decision.
-If the caregiver knows the degree of the crime:
+If the caregiver knows the degree of the crime: - a.

-- a.
 Have them complete the Applicant Affidavit form (DSHS 27-109). - b.
-Send the form to DSHS BCCU. - c.
+Send the form to DSHS BCCU - c.
 BCCU reruns the background check and issues a result letter based on the updated information provided by the caregiver. - 3.
+After the adult caregiver completes and submits the Background Check Authorization form, a background check request is submitted to DSHS BCCU by CSD Headquarters.

+Note: When needed, DSHS BCCU may request additional information directly from the caregiver to complete the background check.

-After the adult caregiver completes and submits the Background Check Authorization form, a background check request is submitted to DSHS BCCU by CSD Headquarters. - 4.
-Once the background check results are received by CSD Headquarters, staff are notified of the results and eligibility for TANF/SFA is determined. - a.
+- 4. Once the background check results are received by CSD Headquarters, staff are notified of the results and eligibility for TANF/SFA is determined. - a.
 A child is not eligible for TANF/SFA benefits when the background check shows that the adult: - i.
-Has a pending charge for a disqualifying crime (WAC 388-06-0170) - ii.
-Has a conviction for a disqualifying crime - iii.
+Has a pending charge for a disqualifying crime (WAC 388-06-0170), - ii.
+Has a conviction for a disqualifying crime, - iii.
 Is not of sufficient physical, emotional, or mental health to meet the needs of the child, as determined by CSD Headquarters review, or - iv.
 Is considered at risk of harming the child based on available information.
-NOTE: Workers are to consult with social services if there are concerns which may warrant a CPS report. - b.
+NOTE: Workers are to consult with social services if there are concerns, which may warrant a CPS report.
+[KM(1] - b.
 TANF/SFA benefits are denied when the background check disqualifies the adult(s). - 5.
-If the background check shows there is a record but no disqualifying crime, CSD Headquarters is notified and will: - a.
+If the background check shows there is a record but no disqualifying crime, CSD Headquarters is notified and will:

+- a.
 Review the information and determine whether the individual has the character, suitability and competence to take care of the unrelated child. - b.
-Notify staff of the decision so that TANF/SFA eligibility determination can be completed. - 6.
-If there is any reason to suspect that the child is at risk of abuse or neglect, refer the case to CPS using the statewide hotline at 1.800.562.5624 or 1.866.ENDHARM.
-Examples of when the child may be at risk include: - a.
-The background check shows the adult caregiver has a disqualifying charge or conviction for a violent crime. - b.
-The background check or other information shows that the adult caregiver has a CPS founded finding of abuse or neglect. - 7.
-If more information is needed before deciding about a CPS referral, refer the case to social services for further evaluation of the home situation.
-Workers are to document if action is taken, including whether the Social Service Specialist made a CPS referral or completed an evaluation of the home situation.
+Notify staff of the decision so that TANF/SFA eligibility determination can be completed.